We have prepared a longer video version of "Getting started with Builderius".

 - release the hovered module, and it will be moved;

-Commits are helpful when you want to save any significant progress made.
-Also, you can checkout into any commit and create a new branch from the commit, which would be like an alternative version of your design.
+But here we also can commit them.
+Creating commits is the second method of saving changes in Builderius.
+Commits are helpful when we want to save any significant progress made.
+Also, we can checkout into any commit and create a new branch from the commit, which would be like an alternative version of our design.
+Finally, commits can be tagged and published later!